FixTweet/mosaic-reference/README.md

-# pxTwitter Image Combinator
+# pxTwitter Mosaic

-This will be an image combinator feature for pxTwitter, but it is not complete.
+An experimental image combiner designed to be used with pxTwitter.